 1. The Annual Survey of White Collar Crime.
 The Annual Survey is the definitive reference work in the white collar crime field.
 Each staff member helps to update and revise the Annual Survey.
 This means that everyone will have a guaranteed publication credit by the end of next year.
 Membership on ACLR means that your work and your name is in a compendium that sits on the desk of thousands of practitioners nationwide.

-2. Featured Online Contributor Program .
-ACLR offers members an alternative method to fulfill the Note requirement.
-This Program allows participants to comment on current events in criminal law.
+2. Online Publications.
+ACLR offers members an alternative method to fulfill the Note requirement through the Featured Online Contributor Program.
+This Program allows participants to comment on current events in criminal law while receiving publication credit.
+FOCP pieces are published on Westlaw.
+This year, ACLR is debuting Perspectives, a new online component which will allow members to publish pieces highlighting nontraditional and diverse perspectives of criminal law.